kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 We would welcome feedback there.**

 Clients MAY choose to only accept post-handshake authentication.

-[TODO: Should they indicate this?]
+TODO: Should they indicate this?
+TLS Flag?

 # Abbreviated AuthKEM with pre-shared public KEM keys